bhk/scam/reference.md

 and ASCII-derived encodings (such as Unicode).

-Note that in a word-encoded value -- and therefore, in a vector -- `!` is always followed by one a four characters.
-Some sequences that cannot appear in a vector or word-encoded value are used elsewhere in SCAM:
+Note that in a word-encoded value -- and therefore, in a vector -- `!` is always followed by one of four characters.
+Other two-character sequences can be combined with word-encoded values to designate separators or markers.

-    `!=` delimits a key from a value in a hash binding.
-Keys and values are word-encoded.
+In SCAM hash maps, `!=` delimits word-encoded keys from values.

+### Hashes

+Hashes in SCAM are lists of zero or more (key, value) pairs.
+They are similar in purpose to "a-lists" in Lisp, "dictionaries" in Python, "tables" in Lua, "hashes" in Perl, and so on.
+While they are not necessarily implemented in terms of "hash tables", lookup is quite fast due to the way make's builtins are used.
+Pairs may be combined using `append`.  `hash-get` retrieves a value, given a key and a hash.

+    > (append (hash-bind "a" 1)
+    +         (hash-bind "b" [1 2 3]))
+    {a: 1, b: [1 2 3]}
+    > (hash-get "b" *1)
+    [1 2 3]

 ### Records

-The `data` special form introduces a new "data type" (see the [above discussion] (#data-types)) that takes the form of a union of record types.
+The `data` special form introduces a new "data type" (see the [above discussion](#data-types)) that takes the form of a union of record types.
 This is similar to the "algebraic data types" in some other languages.
 Each record can contain zero or more values.